-- 1. Protocols, methods, and assumptions that will be used to assess VSP Parameters and habitat and hatchery effectiveness on an ongoing basis; - 2.
-Data that will be used in these assessments and what project or monitoring effort will generate the data; - 3.
-Schedule that indicates the anticipated timing for completing status assessments on a regular basis;
+- 1. Protocols, methods, and assumptions that will be used to assess and report VSP Parameters and habitat and hatchery effectiveness on an ongoing basis; - 2.
+Data that will be used in these assessments and what project or monitoring effort will generate the data;

-- 4. Entity or entities responsible for the various assessments; and, - 5.
-Gaps that are limiting the development of a data exchange network that will allow for automation of the data flows necessary to support ongoing assessments and reporting and strategies to fill these gaps. - 6.
+- 3. Schedule that indicates the anticipated timing for completing status assessments on a regular, ongoing basis; - 4.
+Entity or entities responsible for the various assessments; and, - 5.
+Gaps that are limiting the development of a data exchange network that will allow for automation of the data flows necessary to support coordinated ongoing assessments and reporting and strategies to fill these gaps. - 6.
 Proposals and/or adjustments to current Northwest Power and Conservation Council's (NPCC) Fish and Wildlife Program data management projects and business practices to meet the above data needs.

 This endeavor builds on progress made by the region on various components of data management.
 For example, significant progress has recently been made through completion of recommendations, guidance, tools, and strategies that have resulted from the activities of regional coordination groups, sub-regional and watershed-specific demonstration projects, as well as tribal, state, and other organizations.
-Furthermore, the ASMS sub-regional groups with key data management staff are making their data management recommendations based on improving the current portfolio of NPCC Fish and Wildlife Program data management projects and business practices, thus using these to build towards the needed data management and sharing tool.
+Furthermore, the ASMS sub-regional groups with key data management staff will make their data management recommendations based on improving the current portfolio of NPCC Fish and Wildlife Program data management projects and business practices, thus using these to build towards the needed data management and sharing tool.
 The relevant data management projects currently include:

-1990-080- 00 Columbia Basin Pit-Tag Information Pacific States Marine Fisheries Commission (PSMFC) 1994-033- 00 Fish Passage Center Pacific States Marine Fisheries Commission (PSMFC) 1996-019- 00 Data Access in Real Time (DART) University of Washington 1988-108- 04 StreamNet {Coordinated Information System (CIS)/ Northwest Environmental Database (NED) Pacific States Marine Fisheries Commission (PSMFC)
+1990-080- Columbia Basin Pit-Tag Information Pacific States Marine Fisheries 00 Commission (PSMFC) 1994-033- Fish Passage Center Pacific States Marine Fisheries 00 Commission (PSMFC) 1996-019- Data Access in Real Time (DART) University of Washington 00 , c 1988-108- StreamNet {Coordinated Information System Pacific States Marine Fisheries 04 (CIS)/ Northwest Environmental Database (NED) Commission (PSMFC) 2003-072- Integrated Biodiversity Information System Northwest Habitat Institute 00 (IBIS) (NWHI) 2003-017- Integrated Status and Effectiveness Monitoring National Oceanic and 00 Program (ISEMP) Atmospheric Administration (NOAA)